vgmenon/WebPortfolio_VGMenon/content/authors/admin/_index.md

     url: https://home.dartmouth.edu/dartmouth

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently a graduate student in the Department of Earth Sciences at Dartmouth College.
-I research on the interplay between clay minerals and heterotrophic bacteria in the surface ocean; to understand its implications on the organo-microbial interactions, trace metal cycling and ultimately its implications on the carbon sequestration efficiency of the Biological Carbon Pump.
-I delve into this intricate relationship through a diverse methodological toolbox, encompassing microscopy, spectrophotometry, and mass spectrometry.
+My research currently focuses on understanding the impact of lithogenic minerals dust on particle aggregation and dynamics in the surface ocean; to understand its implications on the organo-mineral interactions, biogeochemical changes (specifically the role of heterotrophic bacteria in forming these aggregates) and ultimately assess its implications on the carbon sequestration efficiency of the Biological Carbon Pump.
+I delve into this intricate relationship through a diverse methodological toolbox, encompassing particle image analysis, sensors, microscopy, spectrophotometry, and mass spectrometry.

 # Interests to show in About widget
 interests:
   - Marine biogeochemistry
-  - Trace metal cycling
+  - Marine particle dynamics
-  - Tracers and ocean ciruclation
+  - Surface ocean carbon flux

 # Education to show in About widget
 education: